Cost of living to influence Western Sydney voters analysis finds

-The Centre for Western Sydney has released a detailed new analysis ahead of the NSW election, finding the soaring costs of living combined with rapidly rising mortgage and rental costs, will heavily influence voting behaviours across Western Sydney.
+Regional think tank, the Centre for Western Sydney, based at Western Sydney University, has released a detailed new analysis ahead of the NSW election, finding the soaring costs of living combined with rapidly rising mortgage and rental costs, will heavily influence voting behaviours across Western Sydney.

 The Centre’s report – Western Sydney Votes – highlights how one-third of the anticipated 4.7 million total votes cast at the 2023 NSW election will be lodged in Western Sydney, Australia’s fastest growing, most diverse, and politically contested region.